-Learn how to remove purple hue from purple shampoo out of hair and how to prevent staining hair and nails in the first place.
+Learn how to remove purple shampoo stains out of hair.
 Also check out DIY hacks like using clarifying shampoo or baking soda to remove purple tones.

-There are also horror-inducing Instagram fails of women using too much purple shampoo and ruining theirs.
-If you’re one of them, I’ve got you covered.
+But here are horror-inducing Instagram fails of people using too much purple shampoo and ruining their hair.

-This article will list out a few of the best DIY hacks you can use to remove purple hue from purple shampoo out of hair.
-So check out the details below.
+So today I will tell you about my DIY hacks to remove purple hue from purple shampoo out of hair.

-How To Remove Purple Hue From Purple Shampoo Out Of Your Hair
+How To Remove Purple Shampoo Stains Out Of Hair

 Everyday, I see “trends” on Tiktok about applying whole bottles of purple shampoo on hair.
 If you were victim to one such trend, here are some ways you can remove the purple tint from hair.